 What nail tools do I actually need for a home manicure?

 The essentials are a good nail clipper, a nail file, a cuticle pusher, and an orange stick or cuticle tool.
 With just these four, you can prep nails properly before any polish application.
-Everything else -- electric drills, cuticle nippers -- is useful but optional.
+Everything else -- electric drills, cuticle nippers -- is useful but optional and requires more care.
 Start with a good clipper and file; upgrade from there.

 Is a glass nail file better than an emery board?